dialpad/dialpad-python-sdk/README.md

 - `headers (optional)` Any additional headers that should be included in the request (the API key is automatically included)

-If the request succeeds, then `self._request` will either return a python dict, or an iterator of python dicts, depending on whether the server responds with a pagenated response.
+If the request succeeds, then `self.request` will either return a python dict, or an iterator of python dicts, depending on whether the server responds with a pagenated response.
 Pagenated responses will be detected automatically, so the caller does not need to worry about it.